mlsplays/Quest-root-LED-color-cycle/readme.md

  Set 3 colors to cycle through and how quickly they cycle
 ## Instructions:

- 1. Download the script
+ - Download the script
- 2. Push the file to the device (like /sdcard)
+ - Push the file to the device (like /sdcard)
- 3. Run "adb shell chmod +x /your/directory/here/cycle-led.sh"
+ - Run "adb shell chmod +x /your/directory/here/cycle-led.sh"
- 4. **If on Quest 1** run "adb root"
+ - **If on Quest 1** run "adb root"
- 5. Finally run "adb shell sh /your/directory/here/cycle-led.sh (time in seconds)" **To change colors edit the script and change the values, then save**
+ - Finally run "adb shell sh /your/directory/here/cycle-led.sh (time in seconds)" **To change colors edit the script and change the values, then save**

+ ## Magisk module instructions:
+ - Download module
+ - **To set custom colors/delay unzip the module, open "cycle_led.sh" and make desired changes.
+Rezip by CTL+A then right click compress to zip**
+ - Push to headset
+ - Install and reboot

  You can use a online conversion tool to get your RGB values or you can guess